google-deepmind/mujoco/doc/programming/simulation.rst

 optimization, machine learning etc. In such settings one often needs to sample the dynamics at a cloud of nearby states, or approximate derivatives via finite differences - which is another form of sampling.
 If the samples are arranged on a grid, where only the position or only the velocity or only the control is different from the center point, then the above mechanism can improve performance by about a factor of 2.
-The code sample :ref:`derivative.cc
-<saDerivative>` illustrates this approach, and also shows how :ref:`multi-threading <siMultithread>` can be used for
-additional speedup.

 .. _siInverse: